-(c) The moneys funding described in the fund from those other sources subdivision (a) shall be available upon appropriation for allocation by the California Transportation Commission for infrastructure improvements in this state on federally designated

-AB I --- 48 ---

-Trade Corridors of National and Regional Significance, on the Primary Freight Network, and along other corridors that have a 3 high volume of freight movement, as determined by the commission.
-In determining the projects eligible for funding, the 5 commission shall consult the Transportation Agency's state freight 6 plan as described in Section 13978.8 of the Government Code, the 7 State Air Resources Board's Sustainable Freight Strategy adopted 8 by Resolution 14-2, Code and the trade infrastructure and goods 9 movement plan submitted to the commission by the Sceretary of 10 Transportation and the Secretary for Environmental Protection.
-11 California Sustainable Freight Action Plan released in July 2016 12 pursuant to Executive Order B-32-15.
-The commission shall also 13 consult trade infrastructure and goods movement plans adopted 14 by regional transportation planning agencies, adopted regional 15 transportation plans required by state and federal law, and the 16 statewide applicable port master plan prepared by the California 17 Marine and Intermodal Transportation System Advisory Council 18 (Cal-MITSAC) pursuant to Section 1730 of the Harbors and 19 Navigation Code, when determining eligible projects for funding.
-20 Eligible projects for these funds funding described in subdivision 21 (a) shall further the state's economic, environmental, and public 22 health objectives and goals for freight policy, as articulated in the 23 plans to be consulted pursuant to this subdivision, and may include, 24 but are not limited to, all of the following: 25
+- (2) Revenues apportioned to the state under Section 167 of Title 23 of the United States Code from the national highway freight program, pursuant to the federal Fixing America's Surface Transportation Act ("FAST Act," Public Law 114-94) shall be allocated for projects approved pursuant to this chapter. - (b) This chapter shall govern the expenditure of those state and federal revenues described in subdivision (a). - (b) The moneys in the fund from these other sources - (c) The funding described in subdivision (a) shall be available upon appropriation for allocation by the California Transportation Commission for infrastructure improvements in this state on federally designated Trade Corridors of National and Regional Significance, on the Primary Freight Network, and along other corridors that have a high volume of freight movement, as determined by the commission, commission and as identified in the state freight plan developed and adopted pursuant to Section 13978.8 of the Government Code.
+In determining prioritizing the projects-eligible for funding, the commission shall consult the Transportation Agency's state freight plan as described in Section 13978.8 of the Government Code, the State Air Resources Board's Sustainable Freight Strategy adopted by Resolution 14-2, and the trade infrastructure and goods movement plan submitted to the commission by the Secretary of Transportation and the Secretary for Environmental Protection.
+The commission-shall also consult California Sustainable Freight Action Plan released in July 2016 pursuant to Executive Order B-32-15, trade infrastructure and goods movement plans adopted by regional transportation planning agencies, adopted regional transportation plans required by state and federal law, and the statewide applicable port master plan when determining eligible projects for funding plan.
+Eligible projects for the funding described in subdivision (a) shall further the state's economic, environmental, and public health objectives and goals for freight policy, as articulated in the plans to be consulted pursuant to this subdivision.
+Eligible projects-for these funds include, but are not limited to, all of the following: are as follows: